rodneyshupe/Cookbook/Recipes/SoupsAndStews/FrenchOnionSoup.rst

 French Onion Soup
 =================

-For the best flavor, make the soup a day or 2 in advance.
-Alternatively, the onions can be prepared through step 1, cooled in the pot, and refrigerated for up to 3 days before proceeding with the recipe.

 +-----------------------+------------------------+---------------------+
 | Prep Time: 15 minutes | Cook Time: 4 1/2 hours | Yield: 4-6 servings |
 +-----------------------+------------------------+---------------------+

+For the best flavour, make the soup a day or 2 in advance.
+Alternatively, the onions can be prepared through step 1, cooled in the pot, and refrigerated for up to 3 days before proceeding with the recipe.

 Ingredients
 -----------

 - 3 tablespoons unsalted butter, cut into 3 pieces
 - 6 large yellow onions (about 4 pounds), halved and cut pole to pole into 1/4-inch-thick slices
 - Table salt
 - 2 cups water, plus extra for deglazing
 - 1/2 cup dry sherry
 - 4 cups low-sodium chicken broth (see note)
 - 2 cups beef broth (see note)
 - 6 sprigs fresh thyme, tied with kitchen twine
 - 1 bay leaf
 - Ground black pepper
 - 1 small baguette, cut into 1/2-inch slices
 - 8 ounces shredded Gruyere cheese (about 2 1/2 cups)

 Directions
 ----------